kousu/hashapass/README.md

 ["God I hope this isn't backdoored"](https://play.google.com/store/apps/details?id=com.hashapass.androidapp&reviewId=Z3A6QU9xcFRPRkRfbkk3aE1nWnZyN2ZmQU1hcFBDdlRNSm9xVnFfQnBscG9YdWxNeHQ3TXBFRUkzcUI3b0ZITjctN0Z5VnYtcnZSRktiR1dLaXRTMS1DcUNR)

-Sure, you can [view the source](http://hashapass.com/en/index.js), but it has been minified since it was first written.
+Sure, you can [audit the source](http://hashapass.com/en/index.js), but it has been minified since it was first written.
 The web interface is convenient but the site doesn't use SSL so you as a user of it are very vulnerable to a MITM'd inserting code that records passwords as they are constructed, and anyway might crash, run out of funding, electricity or chutzpah any day.